 To make a background white for Instagram, the most important thing to know that your phone camera has automatic settings for exposure.
 It chooses how light or dark to make your photo.
 This works well most of the time, but when your photo has a large light or white area, it will try to make it darker i.e. grey (if you want to know why, this article explains it well).
 So you can blame science for your grey photos – it’s not your fault.

 The good news is you can override your phone camera’s auto settings.
 You do this by touching the screen while taking your photo.
 A yellow box with a sun on the side should appear.
 Simply slide your finger along the sun side of the square to increase light in your photo – and no more grey!

 Your light source is important in getting clean white backgrounds.
 Where possible, use natural, indirect light from a window or glass door.
 This may mean timing your photos for when the sun is out and taking over a piece of floor or kitchen table in a good location.
 If there is too much light or it is too direct, sheer curtains can work wonders to diffuse and lessen the light.
-To remove shadows, you can reflect light into the shadows using white cardboard or a shop-bought reflector.
+To remove shadows, you can reflect light into the shadows using white cardboard, aluminium foil from the kitchen or a shop-bought reflector.
 Just move the board or reflector around so that it bounces light from the window into the shadow.

 Light will look different colours in our photos depending on its temperature.
 Photos taken by candlelight for instance, will look yellower than ones taken with a flash.
 It’s one of the main reasons why you might want to take your photos during the day with natural light from a window or a door – your photos will have ‘white’ whites.